sshane/openpilot-archive/README.md

   * None yet

 If you have a car without a pedal, or you do have one but I haven't created a profile for you yet, please let me know and we can develop one for your car to test.

-~~*TODO: Need to factor in distance, as it will not accelerate to get closer to the stopped lead if you engage at ~0mph far back from the lead.*~~ Update: Added lead distance into dynamic gas, now just need to tune and test.

 Long control uses a PID loop
 -----